How broadband speeds work

 Broadband technologies have limited capacity that's split between downloading and uploading.
 As download speeds tend to be seen as most important for home users, and are what’s advertised to sell broadband by speed, home broadband is usually split to give far more of the share to download.

 Upload speeds tend to be particularly low on entirely phoneline broadband services where an up to 16Mb download connection might achieve as little as 0.75Mb to 1.5Mb.
 In rural and remote areas that are still on the older up to 8Mb services, upload speeds can be as little as 0.25Mb.
 The consolation in the case of phoneline broadband is that the frequencies used for upload speed tend to be those closest to voice, so they don't tend to slow down with distance from the telephone exchange, so a service getting the slowest supported download speed will still likely be enjoying the full supported upload speed.

-For part-fibre, part-phoneline FTTC services (as sold by BT Infinity, Plusnet Fibre and many others), there are different upload speeds available.
+For part-fibre, part-phoneline FTTC services (BT Superfast Fibre, Plusnet Fibre and many others), there are different upload speeds available.
 The slower services advertised as up to 38Mb tend to have up to 2Mb upload speed, while the faster up to 76Mb may be sold with up to 2Mb uploads or may have a faster option of up to 19.5Mb upload speed.

 Virgin Media's part-fibre part-cable services, while tending to have faster upload speed, tend to allow less capacity for upload.
 Most services currently only offer 5% of the download speed, with up to 60Mb broadband services having only 3Mb uploading.
 For the fastest services the share is even less; the announced up to 152Mb service has only up to 12Mb upload.